 Where to eat: There is no shortage of super spots to eat and drink in L'Isle sur la Sorgue.
 A good start to any day is the Café de France, pictured, in the background, which, with its elegant Art Nouveau facade, large mirrors and wood panelling, is a classic brasserie.

 Once a headquarters for Resistance fighters during the Second World War, today its unrivalled central location makes it a meeting point for tourists and locals on market days.
 14 place de la Liberté.

-Le Caveau de la Tour de l'Isle is a traditional wine bar that also sells an impressive selection of some sixty fine cheeses to take away or taste there with a glass of wine.
+Chez Stéphane (formerly known as the Le Caveau de la Tour de l'Isle) is a traditional wine bar that also sells an impressive selection of some sixty fine cheeses to take away or taste there.
 Barrels set in front of the little shop do duty as tables.
 12 rue de la République.

 Restaurants are crowded cheek by jowl all along the quai Jean Jaurès and some have tables perched right over the canal.
 Most offer a prix fixe (set menu).

 On the recommendation of a local (merci, Charline!) we made for Le Longchamp, pictured, on the esplanade Robert Vasse, which offers a cheap, huge and delicious set lunch plus unbelievably low-priced carafes of good local wine.

 The menu is dominated by meat but vegetarians will find something to nibble on too.
 The burgers and frites (proper English-style chips, not skinny French fries) are excellent and the atmosphere very lively.